json-schema-org/community/docs/deprecation-plan.md

 1. **Determine if you need an exception process**.
 Some features may require extended migration periods to allow customers extended time to fully adopt a new solution.

 2. **Craft the message & build the internal enablement document**.
 This document should include frequently asked questions, timelines, and any other relevant information.
+The best approach here is to publish a blog post.

 3. **Share the message internally**.
 The best Slack channel for this announcement is #announcements.
-The announcement should communicate the timeline and the related ADR.

-4. **Share with users at minimum 30-days in advance**.
-It is recommended to start with a broad social media announcement including a blog post.
-The blog post should contain:
+We will link a github announcement containing:
   - Why we’re deprecating the feature.
   - What is changing.
   - What do you need to do?.
   - When is this change comming into effect?
 The deprecation timeline.

+The announcement should communicate the timeline and the related ADR.
+This will be shared before sharing it publicly with users (This can be done in the same day).

+4. **Share with users at minimum 30-days in advance**.
+It is recommended to start with a broad social media announcement including a reference to a blog post with the same content than the Github announcement.

 5. **Remind users twice**.
 7 days and 1 day before.
 This is good practice to ensure that users hear the message and are following any migration steps required.
 The announcement will be shared in social media and Slack #announcements.